-The maintenance of this appliance must be carried out by a suitably qualified person only. Ιt is recommended to maintain the unit on an annual basis.
-Isolate electrical all supplies from the unit before commencing work.
+The maintenance of this appliance must be carried out by a suitably qualified person only.
+It is recommended to maintain the unit on an annual basis.
+Isolate all electrical supplies from the unit before commencing work.
 Danger of electrical shock!
-See section 7.